Safe, Easy, Low-Cost Produce Handling: Managing Dunk Tank Water

 • Test strips are used to measure sanitizer concentration in wash water initially and over time, to monitor the decline in concentration that occurs when washing produce.

-• Multiple dunk tanks to provide sequential multiple rinses are used, versus a single rinse dunk tank.
-Two or three rinses in succession helps reduce the risk of cross-contamination.
+• If no sanitizer is used, multiple dunk tanks providing sequential multiple rinses are used, (versus a single rinse dunk tank).
+Two or three rinses in succession helps reduce the overall risk of cross-contamination.

 Benefits